Compare the dimensional weight above with the actual package weight and use the heavier number to determine shipping cost

 Dimensional weight (or DIM weight) is the “weight” used to calculate the shipping cost of bulky, lightweight packages.
 Think about the available space in a truck or plane—if your package is taking up a bit more space than the weight the package captures in rates, you will pay for that space.

 Dim weight is the weight of a package based on its size rather than "actual weight".
-UPS, FedEx, and USPS calculate a dim weight for their services and charge the greater of actual scale weight or dim weight to price packages.
+UPS, FedEx, and USPS calculate a dim weight for their services and charge the greater of actual scale weight or dim weight to price packages, when applicable.

 To calculate, you will first determine the package dimensions in inches.
 For each package dimension, measure at the longest point, rounding each measurement to the nearest whole number (for example, 9.00 to 9.49 will be considered 9, and 9.50 to 9.99 will be considered 10).

-Then, multiply the package length by the width by the height and divide by 139 for UPS and FedEx.
-The result is the dimensional weight.
+Then, multiply the package length by the width by the height.
+For USPS, divide this number by 1728 (1 cubic foot).
+If that outcome is larger than 1, the package qualifies for dimensional weight.
+If a package qualifies for USPS, divide the length times width times height by the 166 divisor.
+For all FedEx and UPS packages, you divide by 139 for any package dimensions to get the dimensional weight.
+The result is your new dimensional weight.
 For those services where dimensional weight is relevant, take the greater of this calculation or the actual, scale based weight to determine the shipping cost.

 All the time for UPS and FedEx services.
-USPS also applies dimensional weight to some packages (eg Priority Mail packages that exceed 1 cubic foot addressed to Zone 5 or above).
+USPS applies dimensional weight to domestic Priority Mail, Priority Mail Express, and Non-Lightweight Parcel select packages packages that exceed 1 cubic foot.
 So, best practice is to always enter package dimensions to make sure you're getting the best rate possible.